 It’s a little bit heavier than my other alpine packs, but with extra ounces comes better durability.
 The SL pack is great for overnight camping, all day cragging, or big alpine days in the mountains.
 Built to take a beating, it offers great breathability due to vertical foam strips in the back panel.
-There is also a removable sitting foam mat for extra support.
+There is a removable sitting foam mat for extra support.
 Its bells and whistles include: daisy chain, ice tool loops, and reinforced ski straps located on the side.

-More convenient things include a separate bottom compartment for easy access.
-There are compression straps that can be fastened over the middle of the pack and loops to hold a helmet and rope storage complete with an over the lid strap.
+I wish that it had zippered pockets at the waistband to store tiny items, but it comes with gear loops on the waist (convenient for racking loose cams).
+More conveniently, it includes a separate bottom compartment for easy access.
+Compression straps can be fastened over the middle of the pack and loops to hold a helmet and rope storage complete with an over the lid strap.

 The Guide SL retails at $179.00 and for that price, you get a great, versatile pack ready for your next outdoor adventure!

 Disclosure: I am currently an ambassador for Deuter and the gear has been provided for this review.
 I love the Deuter gang but, as always, I keep my opinions honest and true.

 Cover photograph courtesy of Aly Nicklas.
 All other photographs courtesy of Deuter.